INN/doubleclick-for-wp/readme.txt

 - Initial beta release.
 - Add support for displaying different sizes of ad unit based on the size of the viewport

+== Upgrade Notice ==

+= 0.3 =

+This update adds support for direct insertion of ads in posts via Gutenberg, filter-based modificaiton of ad options, and resolves a number of bugs.